Red Velvet Cupcakes from Scratch

 Find our recipe below, as well as a link to our favorite Cream Cheese Frosting recipes!
 YUM.
 Red Velvet and Cream Cheese frosting are a match made in heaven.

-We have several good old fashioned favorite cake recipes in our Recipes section that you absolutely must try!
+We have many classic cakes in our Recipes section that you absolutely must try!
 Keep these in mind (along with this red velvet cake recipe) for birthdays, holidays, or just because!

 More Red Velvet Cake Recipes